SmritiManikand/Experiment-2--Implementation-of-Perceptron/README.md

 ## RESULT:
-Thus,a perceptron for classification using Python is executed successfully
+Thus,a perceptron for classification using Python is executed successfully.